Hilary Benn: Early political career

-Labour government (1999–2010)
+Parliamentary career

 In 1999, Benn was selected as the Labour candidate for a by-election in Leeds Central following the untimely death of Foreign Office Minister Derek Fatchett at the age of 53 years old.
 During the by-election campaign, he described himself as "a Benn, but not a Bennite".

-Benn won the Leeds Central by-election on 10 June 1999 by just over 2,000 votes, following a turnout of 19.6%, the second-smallest turnout at a by-election since the Second World War; this was beaten in the 2012 Manchester Central by-election which had a mere 18.2% turnout.
+Benn won the Leeds Central by-election on 10 June 1999 following a turnout of 19.6%, the second-smallest turnout at a by-election since the Second World War; this was beaten in the 2012 Manchester Central by-election which had a mere 18.2% turnout.
 In response to the poor turnout, he said: "The turnout is very disappointing and in a democracy this is a concern for all of us."
+Benn was elected with 48.2% of the vote and a majority of 2,293 votes.

 He made his maiden speech in the House of Commons on Wednesday 23 June 1999.
-He was re-elected as MP for Leeds Central at the 2001, 2005, 2010, 2015, 2017, and 2019 general elections.

 Early ministerial career (2001–2003)

-Following the 2001 general election, Benn was appointed as a Parliamentary Under-Secretary of State at the Department for International Development.
-In 2002 reshuffle, he become the Parliamentary Under-Secretary of State for Prisons and Probation in the Home Office, serving as a deputy to Lord Falconer as Minister of State (Criminal Justice).
+Benn was re-elected at the 2001 general election with an increased vote share of 66.9% and an increased majority of 14,381.
+Following the election, Benn was appointed as a Parliamentary Under-Secretary of State at the Department for International Development.
+In the 2002 reshuffle, he become the Parliamentary Under-Secretary of State for Prisons and Probation at the Home Office, serving as a deputy to Lord Falconer as Minister of State (Criminal Justice).
 At the Home Office, he led a task force investigating internet paedophilia, which subsequently recommended the introduction of the new offence of 'grooming'.

 In January 2003, he had responsibility for introducing the Sexual Offences Bill in the House of Commons.

 In May 2003, he was moved from the Home Office back to the Department for International Development, where he served as Minister of State.
 He also acted as the Department's Commons spokesperson, as then-Secretary of State for International Development, Baroness Amos, was a member of the House of Lords.